Semuc Champey is beautiful, enchanting, and paradise-like and It is definitely worth getting there – if you do it right!

 The whole river crossing party was one of the most puzzling traffic situations I have experienced.

 The journey continued through Guatemalan villages and the countryside.
-The first stop was by the petrol station where we had a chance to use a toilet and grab some snacks.
+The first stop was by the petrol station where we had a chance to use the toilet and grab some snacks.
 There was a lady selling street food – some tamales and empanadas of some sort.
 It was very yummy!

 This was also when we had to change the car.
 This was a regular occurrence during my shuttle and bus rides and travel around Guatemala.
 For no apparent reason and without explanation, you are asked to change the minibus.
 I always look carefully and with apprehension if my backpack isn’t left behind.
 I recommend you do the same!

-Basically for one to two hours, the road is completely closed for traffic while the work is going on.
+Basically for one to two hours, the road is completely closed to traffic while the work is going on.
 Then the work stops and the cars are allowed to move.
 Probably for around an hour or so.
 If you arrive too late – you are stuck.
 And so were we.
 We were supposed to wait just for approximately 15 minutes.
 We stood there for about an hour and a half.

 Call me a weirdo – maybe I didn’t love it at the time, but I love the memory of it.
 This is what travelling and backpacking is for me.
 If I wanted smooth sailing, getting from one place to another in comfort and drinking G&T while I’m at it – I would go on a luxurious resort holiday and travel by plane.